 A noted literary figure in Scotland, who wrote in both Braid Scots which helped to make him popular in Scotland and in English.

-Along with Robert Adamson, he help pioneer photography and they started the first photographic studio in Scotland.
+Along with Robert Adamson, Hill helped to pioneer photography and they started the first photographic studio in Scotland.
 He was a painter and arts activist.
 One of his best known paintings is - The Pier at Leith - 1860.
+Leith is in the north of the City of Edinburgh.